-The following amendments will only be required if DSC recommend to Council that the Constitution is amended to introduce the ability of Cabinet to appoint Assistants to the Executive.
+The following amendments will only be required if Council decides that the Constitution is amended to introduce the ability of Cabinet to appoint Assistants to the Executive.

 • Amendment to Rule 9.4.4.4 and 9.4.8 (see page 4 of Section 9) in accordance with the Local Government and Elections (Wales) Act 2021 to the effect that the Leader and Assistants to the Executive cannot be members of the Governance and Audit Committee.